Feedback-guided Data Synthesis for Imbalanced Classification: Experiments

 \textbf{Dataset.} The ImageNet-LongTail (ImageNet-LT) dataset~\citep{liu2019large} is a subset of the original ImageNet~\citep{Deng2009ImageNetAL} consisting of 115.8K images distributed non-uniformly across 1,000 classes.
 In this dataset, the number of images per class ranges from a minimum of 5 to a maximum of 1,280.
 However, the test and validation sets are balanced.
 In line with related literature~\citep{shin2023fill}, our goal is to synthesize missing data points in a way that, when combined with the real data, results in a uniform distribution of examples across all classes.

 \textbf{Experimental setup.} We leverage the pre-trained state-of-the-art image-and-text conditional LDM v2-1-unclip~\citep{rombach2022high} to sample from.
-We adopt the widely used ResNext50 architecture as the classifier for all our experiments on ImageNet-LT.
-Our classifier is trained for 150 epochs.
-To improve model scaling with synthetic data, we modify the training process to include 50\% real and 50\% synthetic samples in each mini-batch.~\footnote{ This change boosts the performance by nearly 4 points.} We apply a balanced mini-batch approach when training all LDM methods.
+We adopt the widely used ResNext50 architecture as well as the ViT-B16 model as the classifiers for our experiments on ImageNet-LT.
+For ResNext50, our classifier is trained for 150 epochs, for ViT-B models, the classifier is trained with real data for a total of 100 epochs and then fine-tuned using real and synthetic data for another 10 epochs.
+To improve model scaling with synthetic data, we modify the training process to include 50\% real and 50\% synthetic samples in each mini-batch.~\footnote{ This change boosts the performance by nearly 4 points on ResNext50.} We apply a balanced mini-batch approach when training all LDM methods.
 We also use the balanced Softmax~\citep{ren2020balanced} loss when training the classifier.
 For additional experimental details see Appendix \ref{app:exp_details}.\looseness-1

 \textbf{Metrics.} We follow the standard protocol and report the overall average accuracy across classes, and the stratified accuracy across classes \emph{Many} (any class with over 100 samples), \emph{Medium} (any class with 100-20 samples), and \emph{Few} (any class with less than 20 samples).